jf647/btrfs-snap/README.md

 btrfs-snap [-r] [-b basedir] mountpoint prefix count

-mountpoint is the filesystem to snapshot (must be found in the output of 'mount -t btrfs') prefix is the prefix, which usually corresponds to a schedule (e.g. 1m, 5m, 3h, 1d, 1w, 3mo) count is the number of snapshots with the same prefix to keep
+* mountpoint is the filesystem to snapshot (must be found in the output of 'mount -t btrfs')
+* prefix is the prefix, which usually corresponds to a schedule (e.g. 1m, 5m, 3h, 1d, 1w, 3mo)
+* count is the number of snapshots with the same prefix to keep

--r makes the snapshot readonly (requires btrfs-tools v0.20) -b basedir places the snapshot in a like-named directory rooted in the basedir
+* -r makes the snapshot readonly (requires btrfs-tools v0.20)

-Without -b, snapshots are placed in a directory called .snapshot in the filesystem
+* -b basedir places the snapshot in a like-named directory rooted in the basedir.
+Without -b, snapshots are placed in a directory called .snapshot at the top of the mountpoint

 Examples
 --------